 1 Year – $4 per month when billed annually.

-While writing this Windscribe review, we found the security (AES-256) is top of the range, and with a zero log policy, all looks clean, however being based in Canada their version of the NSA was caught illegally accessing users data.
+While writing this Windscribe review, we found the security (AES-256) is top of the range.
+With a zero log policy, all looks clean; however, it is based in Canada, their version of the NSA was caught illegally accessing users data.
 They do keep data for analysis for three minutes after the connection is terminated.

 Is Windscribe safe to use?
-Well, on paper it appears so, but with governments, you never know.
-Windscribe also comes with Chrome extension which further adds to protection.
+Well, on paper, it appears so, but with governments, you never know.
+Windscribe also comes with a Chrome extension, which further adds to the protection.
 The premium option does give a decent 10GB amount of data which is better than many.